1.2.7 Department Safety Representatives

 - Be aware that changes in chemical use in a particular laboratory may require a re-evaluation of the laboratory ventilation.

 - Notify EHS before a faculty member retires or leaves the University or laboratory groups move so proper laboratory decommissioning can occur.
-For more information, see the Lab Move Guide in the Appendix D.
+For more information, see the Lab Decommissioning Process and Checklist in Appendix E.